se-edu/learningresources/contents/security/cryptography.md

 Most modes require a random value called an initialization vector (IV) so that encrypting the same message twice doesn't produce the same ciphertext, which leaks information.
 It is critical that the IV be [random, used only once and unpredictable](https://defuse.ca/cbcmodeiv.htm).
 Not doing so has caused several vulnerabilities such as the [BEAST Attack on TLS](http://www.educatedguesswork.org/2011/09/security_impact_of_the_rizzodu.html) and [the recovery of WEP keys](https://en.wikipedia.org/wiki/Wired_Equivalent_Privacy).

 ## Other Resources

 * [Understanding Cryptography: A Textbook for Students and Practitioners](https://www.amazon.com/Understanding-Cryptography-Textbook-Students-Practitioners/dp/3642041000) is an outstanding introductory text.
 Explanations are excellent, and no knowledge of number theory is assumed.
-An electronic copy can be freely downloaded from the NUS library.
 It was used as reference material for this document.
 * [Awesome Cryptography](https://github.com/sobolevn/awesome-cryptography) is a curated list of resources - articles, blogs, books, libraries and more.
 * [Security Now](https://grc.com/sn) is a weekly podcast on security.
 Though it does not go into much detail about the underlying mathematics, there are many episodes on cryptography that provide a working knowledge of the subject.
 It also discusses security headlines, which emphasize the practical aspect of cryptography; while the math may be sound, implementation mistakes or side-channel attacks often cause vulnerabilities in practice.